stanislav-zeman/movies-recommender-catalogue/README.md

 Recommendations is a service which handles all recommendations.
 It's sole purpose is to execute recommendation algorithm for specific content and evaluate the best possible suggestions on the data it stores.

+## Showcase

+We have implemented a possible showcase scenario that simulates meaningfull user interaction with the system.
+The scenario is implemented as a Postman collection and can be viewed on [this URL](https://www.postman.com/dungeon-software/workspace/movies-recommender/collection/24639654-cd972425-c986-450e-a944-2d9670557149?action=share&creator=24639654).
+Its explanation and goals are described in the collection itself.

 ## Architecture

 ![Architecture](docs/architecture.svg)